sarpt/argrep/README.md

   to provide at least one.
 - `-i, --i` : input file.
 Mandatory, unless unnamed arguments before `--` provided.
 Ignored when unnamed arguments before `--` provided.
-- `--pe` : (list) path regexe patterns.
+- `--pe` : (list) path regex patterns.
 Accepts JS regexp patterns.
-- `--fe` : (list) filename regexe patterns.
+- `--fe` : (list) filename regex patterns.
 Accepts JS regexp patterns.
 - `-v` : verbose logging. `false` by default.
 - `--ignore-invalid-regex` : do not exit when invalid regex pattern encountered.
   Invalid regexes are ignored, but correct ones are tested. `false` by default.
-- `--ee` : (list) extension regexe patterns.
+- `--ee` : (list) extension regex patterns.
 Accepts JS regexp patterns.
 - `--libarchive`: path to libarchive library.
 When not provided, `/usr/lib/libarchive.so` is used by default.
 - `--libmagic`: path to libmagic library.
 When not provided,